webclinic017/algotrading-38/README.md

 # algotrading
-Getting more familliar with python and some data analysis related lybraris awhile exploring algorithmic trading on paper accounts
+Getting more familliar with python and some data analysis related libraries awhile exploring algorithmic trading on paper accounts